New Jersey Rental Agreement

 New Jersey Required Residential Lease Disclosures

-• Truth in Renting Guide Disclosure (required for all leases) – New Jersey landlords must attach the New Jersey Truth in Renting Guide to lease agreements, and provide access to the guide in a common area on the property.
+• Truth in Renting Guide Disclosure (required for all leases) – New Jersey leases must contain the New Jersey Truth in Renting Guide.
+Landlords also must provide access to the guide in a common area on the property.

-• Contact Information Disclosure (required for all leases in multiple-dwelling buildings) – New Jersey landlords of a multiple dwelling must post, in English and Spanish, emergency contact instructions and information, as well as instructions on how to access and use the state toll-free social services hotline.
-This information must be posted in at least one conspicuous area on the premises, and also (if applicable) on the website of the company managing the property.
-The company website and instructions for the social services hotline must also be printed in prominent boldface on every lease for the property.
+• Contact Information Disclosure (required for all leases in multiple-dwelling buildings) – New Jersey landlords of a multiple dwelling must conspicuously post emergency contact instructions and information, and instructions on how to access and use the state toll-free social services hotline.
+These must be in English and Spanish.
+The information must be put on the company website as well.
+The website address and instructions for the hotline must be printed in prominent boldface on every lease.

-• Flood Zone Notice (required for some leases) – New Jersey landlords of multiple dwellings renting out property (other than seasonal rentals) categorized in a flood zone must note this fact in the lease.
-The disclosure must also include specific language about the potential availability of flood insurance.
+• Flood Zone Notice (required for some leases) – New Jersey leases of multiple dwellings (other than seasonal rentals) must disclose when they’re in a flood zone.
+The disclosure must include specific language about the potential availability of flood insurance.

 To learn more about required disclosures in New Jersey, click here.